kevinThulnith/Laravel-project/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-# Laravel 11 Sanctum API with Breeze Frontend
+# Laravel 11 Project with Sanctum (API) and Breeze (Frontend)

-This repository contains a Laravel 11 application featuring a Sanctum-based API for authentication and product management, along with a Breeze-powered frontend.
+This repository contains a Laravel 11 application featuring a Sanctum-based API for authentication and product management, along with a Breeze-powered frontend (Tailwind Css styling).
 Below are the key features and setup instructions.
 To do the peoject from scratch <a href="INSTALL.md"> docs</a> for more info.

-## Features
+## 🚀 Features

-### Authentication
+### 🏷️ Authentication

 -   **Login**
 -   **Logout**
 -   **Email Verification**
 -   Built-in API authentication using Sanctum (requires API tokens for accessing and manipulating product data).

-### Product Management
+### 🏷️ Product Management

 -   **Add Product**
 -   **Delete Product**